tomahawk-player/tomahawk-resolvers/HACKING.md

 The Tomahawk resolver API is currently still in flux.
 It is probably a good idea to use the existing resolvers as example.

-The API you should develop against is defined in [tomahawk.js](https://github.com/tomahawk-player/tomahawk/blob/master/data/js/tomahawk.js) and [QtScriptResolverHelper](https://github.com/tomahawk-player/tomahawk/blob/master/src/libtomahawk/resolvers/QtScriptResolver.h) in the Tomahawk main repo.
+The API you should develop against is defined in [`tomahawk.js`](https://github.com/tomahawk-player/tomahawk/blob/master/data/js/tomahawk.js) and [`QtScriptResolverHelper`](https://github.com/tomahawk-player/tomahawk/blob/master/src/libtomahawk/resolvers/QtScriptResolver.h) in the Tomahawk main repo.

 If you have questions, look for us in #tomahawk on irc.freenode.net.

+### Licensing

+Tomahawk resolvers are considered derivative works of Tomahawk, specifically through the previously mentioned `tomahawk.js` and `QtScriptResolver.h` files.
+These files are released under a GNU General Public License, version 3 or later.

+Thus, developers who release a resolver are expected to
+* release the resolver code they produce under a license compatible with Tomahawk, and specifically with Tomahawk's resolver interface, and
+* add a copyright and licensing statement at the beginning of those resolver file(s) that interface with Tomahawk, with a wording that makes their licensing (and compatibility) clear.

+Exceptions to this requirement can be evaluated upon request by the Tomahawk team.

 ## Packaging resolvers